juliangut/docker-phpdev/README.md

 On previous versions of this containers there was a need to set user's UID and GID in order to avoid file permission problems between container's and host's user, either by environment variables or docker run parameters

-This need has been completely removed and the situation has been vastly improved by automatically detecting those values from mounted `app` volume thanks to some _heuristic magic_.
-This means anything you do inside container will have same permissions as your host's user, as long as you mount the volume
+This need has been completely removed and the execution has been vastly improved by automatically detecting those values from mounted `app` volume thanks to some _heuristic magic_.
+This means anything you do inside container will have the same permissions as your host's user, as long as you mount the volume

 ## Volumes